AmirShkolnik/TheChickenBar/README.md

 #### Accessibility

-- The site achieved a Lighthouse accessibility score of 100% for mobile and pc which confirms that the colours and fonts chosen are easy to read and accessible.
+- The site achieved a Lighthouse accessibility score of 100% for mobile and pc which confirms that the colors and fonts chosen are easy to read and accessible.

 ##### Lighthouse Score For PC